A personal journal

 I knelt.
 The sun was enormous.
 My knees burned against the concrete.
 At some point, I thought about getting up and leaving.
 But I also knew that if I left, I would not be allowed to return to school.
 And I wanted to be in school.
 So I stayed.

-I knelt and I watched the sun move across the sky.
 I watched the shadows lengthen.
 I watched the other students pass by, some staring, some looking away.
 And underneath the pain, underneath the humiliation, the watcher was there.
 The same watcher who would sit with me on the boat.
 The same watcher who would sit with me in the monastery.
 It noticed the heat.
 It noticed the shame.
 It noticed that none of these things were permanent.

 my own ego